-Yi-Fu Tuan with Photographs by Martha A. Strawn
+Yi-Fu Tuan with Photographs and Essays by Martha A. Strawn

 Distributed for Columbia College Chicago Press